deatrich/linux-home-server/virtualization-server.md

 <!-- -->
-# Setting up a Virtualization Service with QEMU/KVM
+# Setting up a virtualization service with QEMU/KVM

 Running multiple hosts virtually from the same hardware is very convenient and useful; you might want to: